Skip to main content

 What Is the Molecular Basis of Chrononutrition?

-The concept of “chrononutrition,” particularly (TRE), is a direct therapeutic application of this molecular understanding.
+The concept of “chrononutrition,” particularly time-restricted eating (TRE), is a direct therapeutic application of this molecular understanding.
 TRE involves consolidating all caloric intake within a consistent window of 8-10 hours during the day, followed by a 14-16 hour fast.
 This intervention imposes a strong, coherent daily rhythm on the peripheral clocks, particularly the liver, forcing them to realign with the SCN’s light-dark signal.

 The benefits observed with TRE can be traced back to the molecular level: